tkenning/dev.na.bambora.com/source/includes/na/analyze_payments/_code_samples.md

 You can retrieve a previous transaction using this method.
 All you need the the transaction ID.

-You must use the correct Merchant API key for this method.
+You must use the correct API key for this method.

 ## Search by Specific Criteria